 Two hundred and fifty million Chinese citizens are packing up and moving in.
-As part of their country’s efforts to further bolster their economy through the Four Modernizations campaign, these people will be relocated to urban areas, raising the number of city residents to 900 million by 2025.
+As part of their country’s Four Modernizations campaign, they will be relocated to urban areas, raising the number of city residents to 900 million by 2025.
 This spike in urban population is bound to cause inefficiencies in energy consumption and waste management, among other issues.
 To address these challenges, the country’s public and private sectors have begun investing in smart technologies.
 This will make China one of the countries with the highest concentration of smart cities in the world.

-But what does it take to build a smart city?
+But what exactly does it take to build a smart city?

-More than half (54%) of the world’s population live in urban areas, but not all of these locales can be considered “smart.”
+More than half (54%) of the world’s population live in urban areas; not all of these locales can be considered “smart.”
 The International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) refer to a smart city as the “system of systems.”
-It improves public services through the merging of critical infrastructure like energy and transportation systems, and new technologies such as sensor networks.
-Smart cities are designed to greatly benefit their citizens.
-Most have networked infrastructures that make people’s lives better, enable urban development, and promote overall sustainability.
+It improves public services through the merging of critical infrastructure like energy and transportation systems, and new technologies such as sensor networks and infrastructure.